 - 1.1 The ESC must have a written Constitution which has to include its standing orders, code of conduct and such other documents as the ESC considers to be appropriate.
 (S37 of the Local Government Act 2000). - 1.2 The Council drafted a new Constitution when the ESC was created, on 1 April 2018.
 The Constitution was approved by the Shadow Council for East Suffolk on Monday 28 January 2019 report reference REP 29(SH) refers. - 1.3 It was recognised by the Shadow Authority that the Constitution would need to be reviewed, to fit the working practices of the newly formed ESC.
 This report proposes some changes to the Constitution. - Part 2 of the ESC Constitution outlines the Council's functions and responsibilities.
 Paragraph 2.1 of Section B of this part of the Constitution details specific functions that are reserved for Council and states that one of these functions is changing the Constitution.
 In addition, Paragraph 10.3 of Part 1 of the Constitution states that the Audit and Governance Committee (AGC) has responsibility to advise the Council on substantive changes to the Constitution.
 Any substantive changes to the Council's decision-making arrangements and committee structure have to be considered by the AGC which will recommend changes to the Full Council.
 The Monitoring Officer has authority to make minor amendments and corrections to the Constitution.
-The Leader may change Cabinet Portfolios and delegations. - 1.5 This report proposes changes to the Constitution which the Monitoring Officer does not consider to be "minor amendments".
-These proposed changes have been considered by the AGC, at its meeting on 6.1.20.
-The AGC agreed the proposed changes, as drafted, and recommended them to Full Council for approval.
+The Leader may change Cabinet Portfolios and delegations. - 1.5 This report proposes changes to the Constitution which the Monitoring Officer does not consider to be "minor amendments" and which, therefore, need to be considered by the AGC, and if accepted, be recommended to Council for approval.